istio/istio.io/content/en/docs/examples/vm-bookinfo/index.md

 ---
-title: Bookinfo with Mesh Expansion
+title: Bookinfo on Virtual Machines
-description: Illustrates how to expand the Bookinfo application's mesh with a raw VM service.
+description: Run the Bookinfo application on virtual machines within your mesh.
 weight: 60
-keywords: [vms]
+keywords:
+- virtual-machine, vms
 aliases:
 - /docs/examples/integrating-vms/
+- /docs/examples/mesh-expansion/bookinfo-expanded
 ---

-This example deploys the Bookinfo services across Kubernetes and a set of Virtual Machines, and illustrates how to use Istio service mesh to control this infrastructure as a single mesh.
+This example deploys the Bookinfo services across Kubernetes and a set of virtual machines (VMs), and illustrates how to use Istio service mesh to control this infrastructure as a single mesh.

 {{< warning >}}